-For a time, a courtesy runner was allowed for a player if that player had been injured and at the moment couldn’t continue.
-The original player then stayed in the game defensively in the next inning.
+Until 1950, a courtesy runner was allowed for a player if that player had been injured and at the moment couldn't continue.
+The original player then stayed in the game defensively in the next inning, although sometimes the injured player did not return.
+If the replacement runner was already in the game, we still count this as a courtesy runner.
 Most often the courtesy runner was already in the lineup.
-We also have two examples of courtesy fielders listed here.
-This list is due mainly to the efforts of Dave Vincent.
-If you know of any other instances, please e-mail retro2--ATsign--pankin.com
+If a courtesy runner scored, he got the credit for the run scored.
+We also have four examples of courtesy fielders listed here.
+This list is due mainly to the efforts of Dave Vincent with enhancements by Rob Wood.
+If you know of any other instances, please e-mail webmaster--ATsign--retrosheet.org

 Practices in the early years of major league play were often quite different from those in the early 20th Century.
 For more information see Early Practices.